 - Maintain the current prohibition on pre-existing condition exclusions.
 (Guaranteed issue and renewability)

 - Maintain no cost-sharing for preventative services .

 - Maintain the prohibition of annual or lifetime caps on coverage.

 We also support the following proposals to improve healthcare equity, access to comprehensive care, coverage affordability, and state investments in the care economy:

-The Protect Our Healthcare Coalition also supports initiatives to reduce HEALTH DISPARITIES – most specifically we must expand access to safe, affordable housing.
+The Protect Our Healthcare Coalition also supports initiatives to reduce HEALTH DISPARITIES – most specifically we must:

-Finally, the Protect Our Healthcare Coalition believes our state must ensure the top 1% of earners contribute their fair share towards much-needed revenue for Rhode Island (H7440 /S2264) to help address disparities in access to housing, food, healthcare, and other critical services for residents.
+Finally, the Protect Our Healthcare Coalition believes our state must ensure the top 1% of earners contribute their fair share towards much-needed revenue for Rhode Island to help address disparities in access to childcare, quality education, and public transit for residents.

 Medicaid Matters from Oscar d’Angeac on Vimeo.